-- (a) In these notes - "Annex" means an Annex and its Appendixes; - (ii) "Protocol" means the Protocol on Trade. - (b) Part 2 B(1) contains the full text of the Protocol on Trade signed at Maseru on 24 August 1996 and its Annexes. - The SADC Column of Part 1 of Schedule No. 1, the General Notes of the said Schedule and provisions in Schedule No. 4 relate to the elimination of duty or reduced rates of duty, as the case may be, contemplated in Article 4 of the Protocol. - Amendment of the Protocol adopted at Windhoek on 7 August 2000. - (a) (i) The full text of the Amendment Protocol, except Annex I and Annex VII to the Protocol respectively substituted by Article 7 and inserted by Article 9 of the Amendment Protocol, is contained in this Part of this Schedule. - (ii) The amendments of the Protocol specified in the Articles of the Amendment Protocol comprise: - (aa) Article 1 Amendment of the Table of contents of the Protocol - (bb) Article 2 Amendment of Article 1 of the Protocol by inserting the definition of Protocol - (cc) Article 3 Amendment of Article 9 of the Protocol - (dd) Article 4 Amendment of Article 31 of the Protocol - (ee) Article 5 Amendment of Article 32 of the Protocol - (ff) Article 6 Amendment of Article 34 of the Protocol
+- 2. (a) In these notes - - (i) "Annex" means an Annex and its Appendixes; - (ii) "Protocol" means the Protocol on Trade. - (b) Part 2 B(1) contains the full text of the Protocol on Trade signed at Maseru on 24 August 1996 and its Annexes. - The SADC Column of Part 1 of Schedule No. 1, the General Notes of the said Schedule and provisions in Schedule No. 4 relate to the elimination of duty or reduced rates of duty, as the case may be, contemplated in Article 4 of the Protocol. - 4.
+Amendment of the Protocol adopted at Windhoek on 7 August 2000. - (i) The full text of the Amendment Protocol, except Annex I and Annex VII to the Protocol respectively substituted by Article 7 and inserted by Article 9 of the Amendment Protocol, is contained in this Part of this Schedule. - (ii) The amendments of the Protocol specified in the Articles of the Amendment Protocol comprise: - (aa) Article 1 Amendment of the Table of contents of the Protocol - (bb) Article 2 Amendment of Article 1 of the Protocol by inserting the definition of Protocol - (cc) Article 3 Amendment of Article 9 of the Protocol - (dd) Article 4 Amendment of Article 31 of the Protocol - (ee) Article 5 Amendment of Article 32 of the Protocol - (ff) Article 6 Amendment of Article 34 of the Protocol

-- (hh) Article 8 Annex II of the Protocol is amended by inserting the Appendix contained in Annex II of the Amendment Protocol after Article 12.
+- (gg) Article 7 Repeal of Annex 1 of the Protocol and substitution with the Annex contained in Annex 1 of the Amendment Protocol - (hh) Article 8 Annex II of the Protocol is amended by inserting the Appendix contained in Annex II of the Amendment Protocol after Article 12.
 This Appendix (Appendix I) is entitled Regulation on Mutual Assistance and Co-operation in Customs Matters - (ii) Article 9 This Amendment inserts two new Annexes, contained in Annex III of the Amendment Protocol -